ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ##### 2.3.5.3.
 Default response status codes

-To improve the developer experience for RestFul API development, following default status codes will be used in outbound response when returning `anydata` or `nil` directly from resource function.
+To improve the developer experience for RestFul API development, following default status codes will be used in outbound response when returning `anydata` or `nil` directly from a resource function.

 | Resource Accessor | Semantics                                                     | Status Code             |
 |-------------------|---------------------------------------------------------------|-------------------------|